yveslym/remindMe/README.md

 # RemindMe

-### The mobile app for

 A simple, Lightweight, and easy-to-use iOS location-based reminder app that uses apple's geofencing and CoreLocation Api  to send the user local notifications of reminders based on their locations.
-The main feature is the push notification reminder that alarms the user of a created reminder once he/she enters within a certain radius of the location marked.
+The main feature is the push notification reminder that alarms the user that he/she has enters within a radius of an address attached to a reminder.
 This will allow the user to always be on top of their non-urgent but important tasks or duties.

 ## Authors